quicwg/multipath/draft-ietf-quic-multipath.md

 - Associated Source Connection ID: The Connection ID used to receive packets over the path.
-The endpoint relies on its sequence number to receive and acknowledge packets belonging to that Connection ID-specific packet number space.
+The endpoint relies on its sequence number to send path control information and specifically acknowledge packets belonging to that Connection ID-specific packet number space.

 A path in the "Validating" state performs path validation as described